 Glyphosate here, there and everywhere:

-Glyphosate is a herbicide that is the active agent in the Roundup weed killer created by Monsanto/Bayer in 1974.
-It is sold in conjunction with Monsanto/Bayers seeds.
+Glyphosate is a herbicide that is the active agent in the Roundup weed killer created in 1974.
 Its use increased substantially after these seeds were genetically engineered to tolerate the chemical.
 Glyphosate has been sprayed by farmers for over 4 decades.
 Glyphosate is water soluble, causing it to be spread throughout water systems – including rainfall.
 The World Health Organization’s International Agency for Research on Cancer (IARC) concluded that glyphosate was a probable human carcinogen.

 - Nearly all the corn, soy, and cotton now grown in the US is treated with glyphosate.